jessepav/lacygoill-wiki-backup/floating_point.md

 ---

-What is the new smallest positive floating point number?
+What is the new smallest positive floating-point number?

     (0.100000000000000000000000)₂ × 2^-128
     =